open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-ebpf/CONTRIBUTING.md

-# Collector Chart Contributing Guide
+# OpenTelemetry eBPF Chart Contributing Guide

 All changes to the chart require a bump to the version in `chart.yaml`.
 See the [Contributing Guide](https://github.com/open-telemetry/opentelemetry-helm-charts/blob/main/CONTRIBUTING.md#versioning) for our versioning requirements.